Skip to main content

 Each review follows a consistent workflow:

-- Topic selection.
-Topics are chosen based on reader-decision relevance and the absence of high-quality independent coverage elsewhere.
+1. Topic selection.
+Topics are chosen based on reader-decision relevance, search demand, category risk, and the absence of clear independent coverage.

-- Internal review.
-Drafts are reviewed against the rubric and against the original sources before progressing.
+6. Internal review.
+Drafts are reviewed against the methodology, original sources, and reader-risk issues before publication.

-- Publication and ongoing updates.Reviews are re-checked at minimum every six months; material changes trigger a new “Last reviewed” date and a “What changed” note.
+9. Publication and ongoing updates.Reviews are re-checked at minimum every six months.
+Material changes trigger a new “Last reviewed” date and a short “What changed” note.

 Fact-checking process